MESSAGE FROM THE DEAN

 The Faculty of Special Needs and Rehabilitation has a long and rich tradition in the training of teachers and other professionals in special needs education, rehabilitation, and inclusive development.
 The mission of the faculty is to ensure equalization of opportunities of persons with disabilities and other special needs through human resource development and production of assistive devices for the promotion of learning and independent living.
 For this reason, all the students who study at the faculty undertake courses that are uniquely designed with skills in braille, sign language, mobility and orientation skills, early identification of learning needs and impairments in children, young people, and adults.

-- Special Needs Studies: Stakus OKWAPUT (PhD -UiO, Norway)
+- Stakus OKWAPUT (PhD -UiO, Norway) – Department of Special Needs

 PARTNERSHIPS AND PROJECTS

-The Faculty boasts of a strong collaboration with development partners with the view to promoting the inclusion of persons with disabilities and other special needs.
+The Faculty has a strong collaboration with development partners with a view of promoting the inclusion of persons with disabilities and other special needs.
 The following projects are currently being run in collaboration with other partners.

 This NORHED (Norwegian) supported programme is being implemented in collaboration with the University of Oslo- Norway, University of Dar es Salaam – Tanzania and Kenya Institute of Special Education (KISE).
 The main activities are